deynabaevax/deynabaevax/README.md

 Hello there! 👋🏼

-I'm a soon-to-be ICT & Software Engineering graduate with a specialization in Artificial Intelligence.
+I'm a ICT & Software Engineering bachelor graduate with a specialization in Artificial Intelligence, and I'm currently doing my master of Applied IT.
 But that's just the tip of the iceberg.

 I've got a real passion for using data to positively impact the society.
 Whether working solo or in a group, I've tackled various projects that have only fueled my insatiable thirst for knowledge and self-improvement.